-We first address Applicant's argument based on registrations for the same mark in other countries that are also members of the Paris Convention.3 "Article 6ter of the Paris Convention provides protection for national symbols (such as flags and armorial bearings) of countries as well as the armorial bearings, flags, abbreviations, and names of international intergovernmental organizations. ...
-The other member states agree to refuse to register, cancel any registration of, and prohibit the use without authorization of marks that incorporate such designations ... if the offending mark misleadingly suggests to the public that a connection exists."
-See International Finance Corp. v.
+We first address Applicant's argument based on registrations for the same mark in other countries that are also members of the Paris Convention.3 Article 6ter of the Paris Convention provides protection for national symbols, including flags, and member states agree to refuse to register, cancel any registration of, and prohibit the use without authorization of marks that incorporate them.
+See Paris Convention, art.
+6ter(1)(a).
+Cf. International Finance Corp. v.
 Bravo Company, 64 USPQ2d 1597, 1602 (TTAB 2002).
-See also Paris Convention, art.
-6ter(1)(a).